buruzaemon/natto/README.md

 ## What is natto?
 natto combines the [Ruby programming language](http://www.ruby-lang.org/) with [MeCab](http://mecab.sourceforge.net/), the part-of-speech and morphological analyzer for the Japanese language.

 natto is a gem bridging Ruby and MeCab using FFI (foreign function interface).
-No compilation is necessary, and natto will run on CRuby (mri/yarv) and JRuby (jvm) equally well, on any OS.
+No compilation is necessary, as natto is _not_ a C extension. natto will run on CRuby (mri/yarv) and JRuby (jvm) equally well. natto will also run on Windows, Unix/Linux, and Mac.

 You can learn more about [natto at Google Code Projects](http://code.google.com/p/natto/).